 W. MICHAEL MURRAY commenced his career in the practice of law in 1975.
 He has been both in private practice and for several years was an in-house counsel for a large, publicly-traded company located in Austin, Texas.
 Mr. Murray currently has his own firm, Murray & Associates, PC, which is located in Austin, Texas and works mostly in the areas of business law, bankruptcy, probate and civil litigation.
 Mr. Murray has worked in the area of animal law, on a pro bono basis, almost since the beginning of his career.
 For many years he represented and was on the Board of Directors of Wildlife Rescue and Rehabilitation, Inc. – which, among other things, operates from an animal refuge in the Texas Hill Country, comprising almost 200 acres.
 Mr. Murray also represents Austin Dog Alliance a multi-functional animal organization involved with dogs.
 Mr. Murray received his law degree from Saint Mary’s University Law School (1975), and holds a Bachelors of Arts degree from Tulane University (1969).
 He did graduate work in accounting at the University of Texas at San Antonio (1975-77).
 He is admitted to the practice of law in Texas, the U.S. Tax Court and the U.S. States District Court, Western District Court of Texas and the Fifth Circuit Court of Appeals.

-NATALIE LYNCH, former Chair of the Section, practices in Austin and represents small and medium sized business clients at the Lynch Law Firm and the Lynch Service Company.
+NATALIE LYNCH, former Chair and Vice Chair of the Section and current Treasurer, practices in Austin and represents small and medium sized business clients at the Lynch Law Firm and the Lynch Service Company.
 Natalie attended the University of Denver and Houston College of Law for law school and is licensed in Texas and Colorado.
 Natalie earned her undergraduate degree at the Universidad de Granada and Texas A&M University.
 Natalie sits in the welfare position on the Texas Department of Licensing and Regulation’s Breeder Advisory Board and also serves on the advisory committee of the Texas Humane Legislative Network.